 These "termites of the sea" are able to digest the wood due to a symbiotic relationship with a bacteria that is stored in a special organ in their body.
-This relationship is much like the termite, which also needs a bacteria to allow it to digest the cellulose in the wood and turn it into glucose for
+This relationship is much like the termite, which also needs a bacteria to allow it to digest the cellulose in the wood and turn it into glucose for energy.

 The larva of the shipworm uses its small sharp shell to drill into wood.
 As they grow, the tunnels get larger and larger.
 Often, wood may have a tiny hole on the outside but the inside will be a maze of larger tunnels.
 The shipworm (teredo navalis) or sometimes known as the teredo worm, uses the shells near its head or siphon to burrow.
 Their ridged and rough surfaces rub the wood away as the mollusk turns its head one way and then another.
 It leaves behind a circular tube that is a bit larger than the shell.
 The shipworm eats the wood and the soft body's mantle leaves behind a white calcareous substance like chalk to line the burrow for protection and strength.